buildit/pe-community-aws-cloudwatch/PITCHME.md

  - ElasticStack/Elk
  - Splunk

 (Yeah, these aren't apples-to-apples, but you get the idea.
-I'm not a logging heavy.)
+I'm not a logging genius.)

 ---